 - 4.11 Maidstone has a comparatively large construction sector, with some 30% more jobs than the national average.
 Reflecting the highly cyclical nature of employment, over 1500 jobs in construction were lost during the recession.
 As the property market recovers, there is good reason to believe employment in construction in Maidstone will recover and expand.
-The scale of housing growth in Maidstone, nearby parts of Kent and the South East should support long-term growth. - 4.12 Three sectors in the forecast fall under the broad category of construction civil engineering, construction of buildings, and specialised construction activities.
-Together, they are forecast to create nearly 800 jobs by 2031.
-Closely tied to Construction is the Real Estate sector where more than 600 jobs are forecast in activities such as including Real Estate Sales, Managing and Letting.
+The scale of housing growth in Maidstone, nearby parts of Kent and the South East should support long-term growth, as should the development of new employment sites, notably the proposal for the Paramount Theme Park in North Kent. - 4.12 Three sectors in the forecast fall under the broad category of construction civil engineering, construction of buildings, and specialised construction activities.
+Together, they are forecast to create nearly 800 jobs in Maidstone by 2031.
+Closely tied to Construction is the Real Estate sector where more than 600 jobs in Maidstone are forecast in activities such as including Real Estate Sales, Managing and Letting.